 Giving Feedback on Reports, Proposals, and Essays

-Feedback on writing assignments can be challenging and often time-consuming activity as a TA.
-In this workshop, you will learn how to formulate helpful feedback for your students, while balancing your feedback between style and content.
-We will also discuss ways to grade writing more efficiently and effectively.
+Feedback on written assignments can be a challenging and often time-consuming activity as a TA.
+In this module, you will learn how to formulate helpful feedback for your students while balancing your feedback between style and content.
+You will also discuss ways to grade writing more efficiently and effectively.

 Canvas is the new Learning Management System (LMS) available to the entire MIT community adopted Fall 2020.
 This asynchronous module introduces you to the basic and advanced features of Canvas with examples of how it might be used.